NdnBnBn/MRBM/Examples/García-Gómez, Mónica L et al (2020)/To read.md

-# Identification of multivalued refinements of the model of stem cell division in the Root of Arabidopsis thaliana
+# Identification of Multivalued Refinements of the Boolean Model of Asymmetric Stem Cell Division in *Arabidopsis Thaliana* Root

 To run the code the “inputs.py”  and “ASYN.bnet” files must be in the MRBM folder.